-As the CEO of a Venture Builder and Software Development Agency we get approached all the time by people who have an idea for “the next facebook/uber/snapchat!” – an idea which will make the world a better place and at the same time, make them rich!
+As a software development agency we get approached all the time by people who have an idea for “the next Facebook/Uber/Snapchat!” – an idea which will make the world a better place and at the same time, make them rich!

-The truth is, when an idea is conveyed in a meeting, it hasn’t had time to grow yet, to reach its true potential – and that’s what a lot of entrepreneurs have an issue with.
+The truth is, when an idea is conveyed in a meeting, it hasn’t had time to grow yet, to reach its true potential – and that’s what a lot of entrepreneurs struggle with.
 I myself was guilty of this when I started building my first piece of software, a warehouse integrated POS system.
-From my experience, Entrepreneurs tend to want their amazing idea that they have imagined; designed, developed and released tomorrow and all at once.
+From my experience, entrepreneurs tend to want their amazing idea that they have imagined; designed, developed and released tomorrow and all at once.

 Which is entirely possible to do.
-As an agency director I totally have the power to have your idea scoped up, sent to design based upon your instructions and then developed in one go.
+As the Head of Product and Delivery at Experience Digital I totally have the power to have your idea scoped up, sent to design based upon your instructions and then developed in one go.

 But I wouldn’t advise it.
 Why?